chef/cookbook-omnifetch/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Thanks

+This code was initially extracted from Berkshelf.
+Thanks to the Berkshelf core teams and contributors.